BComm (Hons) (International) (NFQ Level 8)

 - 5 x Language & Culture/Literature modules.

 The year studying abroad is an integral part of the BCIT programme, and you will spend the year studying abroad at one of our highly regarded international business school partners.
-With the European language minors, you will study business subjects through the chosen language for the year, while the Chinese minor involves one semester studying Chinese language and a second semester studying business through English.
+With the European language minors, you will study business subjects through the chosen language for the year, while the Chinese minor involves one trimester studying Chinese language and a second trimester studying business through English.

 In the final year you will continue with language and culture/literature studies, and in addition can specialise in a particular business discipline (such as Accountancy, Management, Marketing, Banking & Finance, MIS or HRM) or study a mix of business subjects.